Category Archives: Lexington-70’s

 Sometimes It’s Jes’ Real Good

-One day in my work life with Liquor Barn I received a notice from our insurance company that an action had been initiated by a customer who claimed that he had been assaulted by one of our cashiers with a shopping cart, knocked to the floor, and presumably damaged for life.
+One day in my former work life with Liquor Barn I received a notice from our insurance company that an action had been initiated by a customer who claimed that he had been assaulted by one of our cashiers with a shopping cart, knocked to the floor, and presumably damaged for life.

 I looked at the date of the alleged occurrence.
 To no surprise, it was exactly 51 weeks before the filing of the complaint.
 There is a one-year window for such complaints.
 Many are filed just prior to the deadline.
 Funny how that is…